 To be eligible for the scheme must be:

 - Experiencing financial hardship and struggling to afford essential items or living costs

-- Complete our short application form or call 01524 582000 and press option 7 for an advisor to complete the form on your behalf
+- Complete our short online form (or call 01524 582000 and press option 7 for an advisor to complete the form on your behalf)

-As part of the assessment a Citizens Advice or Lancaster City Council advisor will:
+As part of the assessment the advisor will:

-- Carry out a debt assessment and benefit check to not only identify debts they can support with but to make sure you are receiving all the income and benefits you are entitled to
+- Carry out a debt assessment and benefit check to identify debts they can support with and ensure you are receiving all the income and benefits you are entitled to

 - Put in any requests to the Household Support Fund for short term support